Write KEGG pathway map files incorporating data sourced from anvi'o databases..

 anvi-draw-kegg-pathways draws kegg-pathway-map files incorporating data from anvi’o databases.
 The visualization of user data in the context of KEGG’s curated biochemical pathways can reveal patterns in metabolism.

-There are hundreds of pathway maps, listed and categorized here. anvi-setup-kegg-data downloads, among other files, the maps that have corresponding XML files that allow elements of the map to be modified.
+There are hundreds of pathway maps, listed and categorized here. anvi-setup-kegg-data downloads, among other files, the maps with corresponding XML files that allow elements of the map to be modified.
 The following command sets up the database in a default anvi’o directory.

 anvi-setup-kegg-data